TrendingTechnology/omegle-bot/README.md

 # omgele-bot
 # wip
 - fixing bug
-- works unefficiently right now
+- works unefficiently atm
-- gonna try add threads
 # features
 - fast
 - runs in background
+- can run multiple instances at once
 ## Requirement
-Run this command in cmd, terminal or PowerShell (if you don't already have them installed installed)
+Run this command in cmd, terminal or PowerShell (if you don't already have it installed)
 ```
 pip install selenium
 ```